 Since retiring from DHHS in 2012, Dr. Barbara has continued to serve the broader community as an author, Public Health consultant, and entrepreneur.
 For five years, she served as a Professor at a local HBCU, where she developed and coordinated an Internship Program for undergraduate Public Health majors.
 As a consultant, my work continues to focus on issues of diversity, health equity, healthcare access, health disparities and health advocacy.
 As an entrepreneur, Dr. Barbara’s home-based business model builds teams to promote wellness, a positive self-image and cultural experiences throughout the world.

 Three years after retirement, Dr. Barbara Pullen-Smith was diagnosed with breast cancer in July 2015, which altered not only the course of her life, but affirmed her life’s work for others.

-Dr. Barbara is a wife of 39 years and mother of two adult sons.
+Dr. Barbara is a wife and mother of two adult sons.